SnakeyEye497/Space-Insight/README.md

 5. Open a pull request.

-## 📄 License

-This project is open-source and available under the [MIT License](LICENSE).

 ## 📫 Contact

-For questions or suggestions, please open an issue in the repository or contact the maintainer directly.
+For questions or suggestions, please open an issue in the repository or contact the me  directly.